-Some genres sell better than others: it’s a marketing reality.
+Some genres sell better than others: That’s simply a marketing reality.
 But that doesn’t mean your book is the odd man out.
 Remember that one book can cross the line between two or more genres.
-The book, Mutiny on the Bounty, for example, might be characterized as Historical, Military/War, Action/Adventure, Suspense, Psychological Drama, Literary, Ethnic, and Character Driven.
+The book, Mutiny on the Bounty, for example, might be characterized as Historical, Military/War, Action/Adventure, Suspense, Psychological Drama, Literary, Ethnic, and Character-Driven.
 Please list your book’s primary genre first, with additional genres listed after that.

 Action/Adventure, Biblical, Chick-Lit, Children’s Picture Book, Character Driven, Coming-of-Age, Confession, Detective, Erotica, Ethnic, Experimental, Fantasy, Feminist, Gay/Lesbian, General, Gothic, Historical, Horror, Humor, Juvenile, Literary, Mainstream/Contemporary, Military/War, Multicultural, Mystery, Cozy Mystery, Occult, Illustrated, Psychological Drama, Regional, Religious, Romance, Science-Fiction, Short Story Collections, Spiritual, Sports, Story Driven, Stream-of-Consciousness, Suspense, Thriller, Translation, Western, Woman’s, Young Adult, New Adult